akeneo/pim-helpcenter/content/updates/2021-03/3-Attribute-guidelines.md

 ::: meta-data type="New" features="Governance" available="late March" link-to-doc="../articles/TODO"
 :::

-It is now possible to display a short guidelines for each of your attributes in the product form in order to help your teams better catch what are the attribute enrichment prerequisites.
+It is now possible to display a short explanation sentence for each attribute of your product form in order to help your teams better catch what are the attribute enrichment prerequisites.

 ![An example of attribute guidlines](../img/an-attribute-guidelines.png)